3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 toolhead_homing_max: 40			# Maximum distance to advance in order to attempt to home to defined homing endstop

 > [!IMPORTANT]
+> UPDATE: Since v2.6.0 there is now automation to help set up these dimensions.
+Maybe worth reading [Blobbing and Stringing](Blobbing-and-Stringing) now at least to understand the measurements better

+> [!NOTE]
 > These next three settings are based on the physical dimensions of your toolhead.
 Once a homing position is determined, Happy Hare needs to know the final move distance to the nozzle.
 This is accomplished by the following variables and the extruder and toolhead switches, if present.
 There is **ONLY ONE** correct value for **YOUR SETUP**.
 If you have issues with oozing, use `toolhead_ooze_reduction` to control excessive oozing on load.
 Don't tweak the measurements in the following variables.
 They are directly tied to the physical distances in your toolhead.
 See [Happy Hare Parameter Overview](Happy-Hare-Parameters#---toolhead-loading--unloading) for a table of proposed values for common configurations.
 If you end up using something that isn't in the table, please create a pull request with your working numbers so others may benefit from your knowledge.

 <p align="center"><img src="Happy-Hare-Parameters/extruder_dimensions.png" alt='Extruder Dimensions' width='60%'></p>